 - Get design help.
 While a basic 8 ½” x 11” tri-fold brochure is fairly easy to design using home or small business software, designing something a little different usually requires getting some graphic design help.
 Many universities have graphic design departments that may be able to help you.
 For help choosing a designer, check out this resource from Nancy Schwartz & Co.
 5 Steps to Great Graphic Design for Your Nonprofit

 - Include the Hartford logo!
-You can get a high-resolution logo here.
+You can get a high-resolution logo (in .gif format) here.

 - Imitation is an option.
 Some examples of interesting print materials: